MolecularAI/aizynthfinder/docs/configuration.rst

-time_limit                120            The maximum number of seconds to complete the tree search exclude_target_from_stock True           If the target is in stock it will be broken down if this property is True template_column           retro_template the column in the template file that contains the templates filter_cutoff             0.05           the cut-off for the filter policy prune_cycles_in_search    True           prevents the MCTS from creating cycles by recreating the parent of a molecule when it is expanded
+time_limit                120            The maximum number of seconds to complete the tree search exclude_target_from_stock True           If the target is in stock it will be broken down if this property is True template_column           retro_template the column in the template file that contains the templates filter_cutoff             0.05           the cut-off for the quick-filter policy prune_cycles_in_search    True           prevents the MCTS from creating cycles by recreating previously seen molecules when it is expanded additive_expansion        False          If true, reactions from all selected expansion policies will be appended, otherwise only the first non-empty expansion will be used search_algorithm          mcts           The search algorithm.
+Can be set to `package.module.ClassName` to use a custom search method
 ========================= ============== ===========